 In 2006, he joined Robotics and Autonomous Systems Group at CSIRO Data61 as a senior research engineer where he has been leading the development of technologies enabling dependable autonomous flight of unmanned helicopters.
 His main research interest is dependable autonomy of robotic systems for both research and non-military real-world applications.
 Torsten holds a CASA UAV Controller Certificate, a GFA Glider Pilot Certificate (GPC), an EASA Sailplane Pilot Licence (SPL) with Touring Motor Glider (TMG) rating and is the Data61 Robotics RPA Chief Pilot.

 Arash is a Postdoctoral Fellow in the Robotics and Autonomous Systems Group at CSIRO Data61.
-He received the B.Sc. and M.Sc. degrees in 2008 and 2010 and the Ph.D. degree from the University of New South Wales in 2016 all in Electrical Engineering.
-His research interests include robust and optimal control theory and stochastic dynamical systems.
-He has experience in a range of applications of control systems including stochastic optics, power electronics, electrical machinery and drive systems and metal forming industry.
+He received the B.Sc. and M.Sc. degrees in 2008 and 2010 and the Ph.D. degree from the University of New South Wales in 2016 in Electrical Engineering.
+His research interests include Engineering and Mathematical Cybernetics.
+Currently, he is working on autonomous aerial robotic platforms.

 Brendan is an Electrical Engineer in the Robotics and Autonomous Systems Group at CSIRO Data61.
 Starting at CSIRO in 2016 as a vacation student, he graduated from the University of Queensland in 2017 with a Bachelor of Engineering.
 Brendan works with embedded systems, currently working on Vertebrate Pest Detection.